 FCS_SSHS_EXT.1.4

-The evaluator must ensure that only claimed ciphers and cryptographic primitives are used to establish a SSH connection.
-To verify this, the evaluator shall start session establishment for a SSH connection from a remote client (referred to as ‘remote endpoint’ below).
+The evaluator must ensure that only claimed ciphers and cryptographic primitives are used to establish an SSH connection.
+To verify this, the evaluator shall start session establishment for an SSH connection from a remote client (referred to as ‘remote endpoint’ below).
 The evaluator shall capture the traffic exchanged between the TOE and the remote endpoint during protocol negotiation (e.g. using a packet capture tool or information provided by the endpoint, respectively).
 The evaluator shall verify from the captured traffic that the TOE offers all the ciphers defined in the TSS for the TOE for SSH sessions, but no additional ones compared to the definition in the TSS.
 The evaluator shall perform one successful negotiation of an SSH session to verify that the TOE behaves as expected.
 It is sufficient to observe the successful negotiation of the session to satisfy the intent of the test.
 If the evaluator detects that not all ciphers defined in the TSS for SSH are supported by the TOE and/or the TOE supports one or more additional ciphers not defined in the TSS for SSH, the test shall be regarded as failed.

 FCS_SSHS_EXT.1.5

-Test 1: The evaluator shall establish a SSH connection using each of the public key algorithms specified by the requirement to authenticate the TOE to an SSH client.
+Test 1: The evaluator shall establish an SSH connection using each of the public key algorithms specified by the requirement to authenticate the TOE to an SSH client.
 It is sufficient to observe (on the wire) the successful negotiation of the algorithm to satisfy the intent of the test.

 Test 2: The evaluator shall choose one public key algorithm supported by the TOE.
 The evaluator shall generate a new key pair for that algorithm without configuring the TOE to recognize the public key for authentication.
 The evaluator shall use an SSH client to attempt to connect to the TOE with the new key pair and demonstrate that authentication fails.
+Test objective: The purpose of this negative test is to verify that the server rejects authentication attempts of clients that present a public key that does not match public key(s) associated by the TOE with the identity of the client (i.e. the public keys are unknown to the server).
+To demonstrate correct functionality, it is sufficient to determine that an SSH connection was not established after using a valid username and an unknown key of supported type.

 Test 3: The evaluator shall configure an SSH client to only allow a public key algorithm that is not included in the ST selection.
 The evaluator shall attempt to establish an SSH connection from the SSH client to the TOE and observe that the connection is rejected.